 5 total hours of education / 5 CE Credits

-The Sanibel Harbor Marriott has given us a discount room rate of $169.00 per night.
+The Sanibel Harbor Marriott has given us a discount room rate.
 If you would like to make it a long weekend.
 That rate is good if you want to stay 3 days before & 3 days after.
 Please email me @ Jennifer@bootcampproductions.com for the link

 Refund Policy: When an attendee has registered for and paid for this course, they shall be entitled to a refund only if they notify the sponsor (BootCamp Productions, LLC) no later than 5 days before the day of the event.